josantonius/php-algorithm/README.md

 ---

 ### Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

-To install PHP Algorithm library, simply:
+To install PHP Algorithm class, simply:

     $ composer require Josantonius/Algorithm